robstoll/atrium/README.md

 which provides a pure fluent API (in en_GB) for the JS platform.

 You need to setup an explicit dependency on `atrium-fluent-en_GB-js` in your test code in order that you can use Atrium.
-This is due to the loosely coupled design of Atrium and dead code elimination performed by the Kotlin compilerf or JS.
+This is due to the loosely coupled design of Atrium and dead code elimination performed by the Kotlin compiler for JS.
 An example of how to setup Atrium in combination with the testing framework mocha is given in [samples/js/mocha](https://github.com/robstoll/atrium/tree/master/samples/js/mocha).
 It also includes an automated way of establishing the dependency to Atrium.